-Usually the #1 complaint from players about a specific casino is that the amount of their reload bonus has been altered, or the terms and conditions have been changed and it’s now harder to get the free money added to their balance.
-Therefore, it’s always a good idea to quickly check the promotions page of the operator before making another deposit to make sure that nothing has changed since the last time you funded your account.
+Usually the #1 complaint from our readers is that the quantity of the offer’s been altered, or terms and conditions have changed and it’s now harder to get the free money added to their balance.
+With this in mind, it’s a good idea to quickly check the promotions page of the operator before funding, in order to ensure nothing’s been modified since last time.

-Players who have signed up somewhere that offers a “Double Welcome” or “Triple Welcome” bonus will already be familiar with this customer retention practice.
-A Reload Bonus can come in many different shapes and sizes, but at its core it’s when a casino gives you extra cash for making a real money cash deposit into your gambling account with them and topping up your balance.
-The amount that you receive is almost always based on the total that you are depositing at the time, most often given as a matched percentage of the number.
+Those who’ve signed up somewhere that has a “Double Welcome” or “Triple Welcome” bonus will already be familiar with this customer retention practice.
+A reload incentive can come in various shapes and sizes, but at its core it’s when a casino gives you more than they usually would for making a real money cash deposit into your gambling account with them and topping up your balance.
+What is ultimately received is consistently based on the total being moved in at the time, often provided as a matched percentage of the total.

-A simple example is a 10% reload bonus on a deposit of $100, which will then give you a total of $110 to gamble with, rather than just the original $100 that you put in.
-Now for most operators in the USA 10% is actually quite low and you should easily be able to find offers between 50% and 200% these days, depending on the place and the time of year.
+A simple example is a 10% reload on a sum of $100, which will result in a total of $110 to use, instead of the original $100 put in.
+Now for most operators in the USA 10% is truly quite low – it’s easily to find some between 50% and 200%, depending on the site in question and time of year.

-A “sticky” deposit bonus is basically like the “non-cashable” or “No Deposit Welcome Bonus” that you’ll find at certain places which are designed to allow you to try out their games at no risk before funding your account with your own money.
-You basically just gamble for free with a bankroll given to you by the casino and then any winnings can be withdrawn once all of the wagering requirements have been completed.
+It may be possible to find a sticky bonus, similar to the “No Deposit Welcome Bonus” found at certain operations, designed to allow trying products without risk prior to funding an account with personal cash.
+One can essentially just gamble for free using a bankroll provided by the casino and earnings can be withdrawn once all of rollover requirements have been completed.

-However, the original bonus amount that they gave you will usually be subtracted from the total so make sure to take that into consideration.
-Also, the rollover on these types of offers are always very high, which means that you have to wager the entire amount many times before you can withdraw it.
-Sometimes there will even be a maximum that you can win that’s capped at a few hundred dollars so don’t expect to win a life-changing amount on these types of offers.
+However, the original amount given is usually subtracted from the total so be sure to remember this when fantasizing about spending winnings.
+Also, rollover on these types of offers is always very high and requires wagering the entire balance many times before withdrawal.
+Occasionally there are even maximum wins of a few hundred dollars; don’t expect a life-changing sum on these promos.

-To encourage regular players to keep coming back, operators will often attach reload bonuses to certain days of the calendar and issue them on a proper schedule, for example, an extra match percentage that is added to the first deposit of every month.
-This means that smart players who can estimate how much they’re going to play in a given month can make one large deposit in the beginning and maximize the free money that they receive.
+To encourage regulars to keep coming back, operators will often attach reload bonuses to particular days of the calendar and issue them on a proper schedule; for example, an additional match percentage added to the first financial transaction of every month.
+Smart players who estimate how much they’re going to play over a few weeks could then make one large deposit right after the 1st of the month and maximize the extras received.

-You can also find other offers that are based on the specific days of the week, with Tuesdays and Wednesdays usually having the best percentages since they’re slower days for the House.
-This is clearly better than the alternative of making numerous smaller deposits on busier days, or making them later in the month and receiving smaller bonuses as a result.
+Other offers can also be found based on specific days of the week, such as those with slower activity like Tuesdays and Wednesdays, usually having the best percentages.
+This is clearly better than the alternative of making numerous smaller transactions on busier days, or later in the month and receiving less of a reward as a result.

-Reload Bonuses are almost always going to be directly linked to the amount of money that you deposit each time, however, due to the varying terms and conditions at each place you’ll always want to read the fine print first.
-This is because sometimes it actually makes more sense for you to make multiple deposits rather than just one big one.
+Reload Bonuses are almost always directly linked to the amount of money being sent, however, since terms and conditions vary at each place, read the fine print first.
+Sometimes it’s really more logical to make multiple deposits rather than simply one.

-For example, if a casino offers a 10% deposit bonus on amounts up to $1,000 and you are ready to play with $5,000, it makes more sense to execute five individual deposits rather than one large one.
-This would mean that you have an extra $400 in your bankroll due to the extra 10% on each $1,000.
-Of course, if that casino is only offering the reload bonus on one new deposit it would obviously be best to just put the whole $5,000 in at once.
+To illustrate, if a site is giving a 10% match up to $1,000 and we are ready to play with $5,000, five individual transactions may be better than one big one.
+This would mean an extra $400 in bankroll due to the added 10% on each $1,000.
+Of course, if terms state it’s only possible to receive additional cash on one new deposit, it could be best to just put the whole $5,000 down at once.

-Always remember that reloads will never be as sweet as the welcome bonus at an online casino, so it always pays to check out all of their promotions beforehand to ensure that you’re not leaving free money on the table.
-Operators want to make you happy but they’re always going to protect their bottom lines at the same time.
+Be mindful that reloads will never be as sweet as the initial gift, so it pays to check them out fully beforehand to avoid leaving free money on the table.
+As much as operators want people to be happy, they are also concerned about protecting their bottom lines.

-For further information on this topic, make sure to read the bonus sections of our individual casino reviews because we are constantly updating them with all of the latest offers that are available.
+For further information on this topic, make sure to read our latest U.S. online casino bonus news that details the current promotions because we are constantly updating it with all of the newest offers available.